hmeine/pdfdecanter/README.rst

 * Presentations with non-white background may not work as well.

-* Cursor up/down in the overview behave strangely in the presence of an outline.
-(The non-grid layout is not yet respected.)

 * The header transition is buggy (if one looks closely).

 * Overall, the current model of a frame as "previous frame + overlaid